J-Sarnoff/BoundIntervals.jl/README.md

 # BoundIntervals.jl
 Extended Real Intervals with bounds that are Open, Closed or Mixed

+>>This software is scaffolding for experimentation with interval valued items and for development of types of >>values that are intended to value intervals.
+Let me know of things not present, not ok, not easy to use.

 Some types of values do not support rounding (Rational{Int64}, for example).
 Others do, e.g. Float64.

 >   Set __UseRounding=true__ before 'using' this module, if you want interval math with directed rounding.